crosswalk-project/crosswalk-website/public/documentation/windows/net_extensions.md

 ### Testing your .NET Extension using Crosswalk for Windows binary
 After downloading Crosswalk for Windows and unzipping it you can easily try your extension.

-1. Make sure you copy xwalk_extension_bridge.dll in your .NET DLL extension folder
+1. Make sure you copy xwalk_extension_bridge.dll in the folder where you built your .NET extension (so where the .DLL is located).
 2. Rename `xwalk_extension_bridge.dll` so that it looks identical as your extension DLL name with the suffix `_bridge` as the only difference.
 Here is an example:

    <img src="/assets/win9-extension-net-bridge.png" style="display: block; margin: 0 auto"/>